 Monitor National Marine Sanctuary is home to one of our nation's most treasured underwater cultural resources, USS Monitor.
 The shipwreck is magnificent, yet it is vulnerable.
 Natural and human impacts threaten its long-term sustainability.
 Through research, education, and resource protection, the sanctuary works to protect this historic icon.

 Through education and by promoting a sense of stewardship, the sanctuary supports an enforcement philosophy that fosters voluntary compliance of regulations.
 These regulations have been set in place by federal laws to ensure the resource's health, integrity, and continued availability for current and future generations' enjoyment.
-To safeguard the Monitor, the sanctuary partners with NOAA's Office of Law Enforcement (OLE) and the U.S. Coast Guard to enforce these regulations.
+To safeguard Monitor, the sanctuary partners with NOAA's Office of Law Enforcement (OLE) and the U.S. Coast Guard to enforce these regulations.

 When it comes to enforcement, everyone plays a part!

-If you are aware of any prohibited activities within the sanctuary you may report it to the following agencies:
+If you are aware of any prohibited activities within the sanctuary you may report it either to NOAA’s Office of Law Enforcement (OLE) or to Monitor National Marine Sanctuary.
+Note: if you are reporting to OLE, Monitor National Marine Sanctuary is in the Southeast Division.

-NOAA's Office of Law Enforcement (OLE): 1-800-853-1964
+NOAA Office of Law Enforcement: 1-800-853-1964